FNNDSC/pl-spleendatads/README.rst

 On the metal
 ~~~~~~~~~~~~

-If you have checked out the repo, you can simply run ``spleendata``
+If you have checked out the repo, you can simply run ``spleendatads``
 using

 .. code:: shell

    source venv/bin/activate
    pip install -U ./
-   spleendata output/
+   spleendatads input/ output/

 PyPI
 ~~~~